Chart Color Schemes

 Blaxland - Warrimoo - Lapstone features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 80.0% of all households, including 39.0% couples with children, 30.1% couples without children, and 10.2% single parent families.
 Non-family households comprise the remaining 20.0%, with lone person households at 18.3% and group households making up 1.6%.
-The median household size is 2.8 people, larger than the Greater Sydney average of 2.4.
+The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.4.

 Frequently Asked Questions - Households